 The words business-professional attire hold certain expectations of formality.

 A conservative or corporate office expects its employees to look polished.
-It is a professional setting, indeed, and employees need to match their surroundings.
+Indeed, it is a professional setting, and employees need to match their surroundings.

-How you present yourself at work signifies your respect for the role in your company and society.
+Presenting yourself at work signifies respect for your role in your company and society.
 It signals to your coworkers, your boss, and clients that you care about your work.

-Business-professional attire is simple to pull off, and it looks good on everyone.
+Business-professional attire is simple to pull off and looks good on everyone.
 But first, I want to dig a little deeper into its meaning.